 Sonny: Do you believe that the public’s perception of magic has changed over the years, and if so in what way?

 Now let’s skip forward to the late nineteenth and early twentieth century to the Golden Age of magic.
 At that time magic was one of the most popular forms of entertainment.
 Magicians packed vaudeville theatres and music halls on both sides of the Atlantic.
 They toured with shows the world over.
 The public’s imagination lit up in this tumultuous time of social, industrial and scientific change.
 There was a visceral excitement about what’s possible and magic played right into this.
 Magic’s Golden Age came to an end with the advent of cinema.
-The variety theatres emptied out in favour of a new kind of magic that was found on the silver screen.
+The variety theatres emptied out.
+They emptied in favour of a new kind of magic that was found on the silver screen.
 Magicians in film seemed the way of the future.

 Magic has, nonetheless, continued to endure and adapt.
-Today in the early twenty-first century magic is of course performed not only on stage but it also appears in films and other media as well.
+Today in the early twenty-first century magic is of course performed not only on stage.
+It also appears in films and other media as well.
 It’s also a prolific form of close-up entertainment.
 In our contemporary sceptical age where people know neither politicians, nor media nor advertising can be taken at face value, magic too is embraced as an entertaining diversion.
 I think live magic is also popular these days in spite of the abundance of digital entertainment exactly because it is not digital.

 ON MAGIC ETHICS